TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

 - Doesn't provide any armor points, but has a few special abilities when worn:
   - Potion drinking time is significantly reduced (25% the usual time)
   - The wearer will have the same damage resistances that a Witch normally does
-  - Either of these effects will reduce the hat's durability by 3 each time
+  - Either of these effects will reduce the hat's durability each time
 - Just like a Witch, the wearer will randomly produce little spell particles over their head!
 ### Jungle Spider
 - Spawns in the [read the name]